 God says the fire will try our work, our life, the harvest of our time on Earth, to see what sort it is.
 (1Co 3:13) If anything of our life abides the fire, we receive eternal reward (1Co 3:14); otherwise we suffer eternal loss.
 (1Co 3:15)

 Fire is evidently a reference to Judgment Day (2Pe 3:7), when everyone shall give account of himself to God.
-(Ro 14:12) The concept of sort, or type, evidently refers to whether our work is good or evil.
+(Ro 14:12) The concept of sort, or type, evidently refers to whether our work is essentially good or evil; it also indicates degree: how good or evil.